ucsb-cs156/OLD-website-originial-repo/_topics/mongodb_staff_setup.md

 ## Onboarding new teams and devs

 * First, create a new organization for the quarter, e.g. `ucsb-cs156-s21`.
 Add all staff members with admin access.
-* Second, create a project for each team, e.g. `team-s21-6pm-1`, `team-s21-6pm-2`, etc.   Under each project, you'll need to also create a new cluster, and this takes some time, so it's a good idea to batch this so that the cluster creation can happen in parallel; you can then return to the first team to do the credential generation while the others are generating.
+* Second, create a project for each team, e.g. `team-s21-6pm-1`, `team-s21-6pm-2`, etc. and then immediately create a cluster.
+(You can skip adding users for now)

+  Under each project, you'll need to also create a new cluster, and this takes some time, so it's a good idea to batch this so that the cluster creation can happen in parallel; you can then return to the first team to do the credential generation while the others are generating.